 and were roofed with palm fronds.
 Fossilised coral, cut in blocks,

 bonded with sarooj (a blend of red clay and manure), or a lime

 mixture derived from seashells, and plastered with chalk and water paste,

 was used extensively in coastal regions.
 These materials have very low

 thermal conductivity and were therefore ideally suited for the hot and

-The economic prosperity and population explosion that was was brought about by a massive injection of oil revenues had a huge social and cultural impact, not least of which was an immediate and urgent demand for public buildings and private housing.
-Modern designs, building materials and technology rapidly replaced vernacular architecture, which was soon confined to museums and heritage centres.
-In a very short space of time, sleek glass-fronted skyscrapers rapidly altered the urban landscape.
+Economic prosperity and the significant increase in population that followed the discovery and export of oil had a huge social and cultural impact, not least of which was an immediate and urgent demand for public buildings and private housing.
+Modern designs and building materials rapidly replaced vernacular architecture, which was soon confined to museums and heritage centres.
+In a very short space of time, sleek glass-fronted skyscrapers altered the urban landscape.

-Some of the earlier structures have not stood the test of time.
-However, in recent years well-designed, technologically-innovative buildings have become a feature in the major cities.
-Nowadays a concern for cultural continuity can be seen in the use of elements of traditional architecture in the design of new buildings as well as renewed efforts to preserve and maintain traditional buildings.
+Some of the earlier buildings have not stood the test of time from a structural point of view.
+However, in recent years well-designed, technologically innovative buildings have become a feature in major cities.
+Nowadays a concern for cultural continuity is also evident in the more recent urban development plans and in the use of elements of traditional architecture in the design of new buildings, as well as renewed efforts to preserve and maintain traditional buildings.